yasinkbas/UILab/README.md

   }
 }
 ```
-**Note**: When you use subscript style you always need to set commit true to activate it.
+**Note**: When using subscript style, you must set commit true to activate it.

 ### 3. With ResultBuilder
 ```swift